srithefreak/elliott4presi/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: How to file a bug report
-title: "[BUG]"
+title: "[APPEALING BUG NAME]"
 labels: ''
 assignees: ''

 ---

+# Describe what is wrong

+# What device you are using

+# What operating system you are using

+# What you expected to happen

+# What actually happened

-Please describe what is wrong and what device you are using along with what operating system as well.
-Tell us what you wanted to or expected to happen and what actually happened.
-Any form of media that adds to help your description is encouraged.
+# Any form of media that adds to help your description